15 Great Stroller-Friendly Park Walks on Long Island

 They might be too young for the playground, but Long Island babies (and their caregivers) can still enjoy our great parks.
 Spring is the perfect time to strap the baby in the stroller and get out to explore one of these 15 stroller walks along Long Island.

 Of course, not all parks are created equal, especially when it comes to taking your baby out for fresh air.
 Some parks are aesthetically beautiful, but the trails are rocky and covered in sand, making pushing a stroller nearly impossible.
-Others are smoothly paved, but have nothing for you and your little one to look at.
-From Nassau to Suffolk, here are our picks for Long Island walks with the best terrain and intriguing scenery—perfect for a day out with baby.
+Others are smoothly paved but have nothing for you and your little one to see.
+Here are our picks for Long Island walks with the best terrain and scenery for a springtime outing.

 Christopher Morley Park – Roslyn

 Christopher Morley Park is home to a pool, ice rink (in winter), picnic area, playground, dog run, and of course, a paved walking trail.
 The paved trail is about a mile long, surrounded by trees and some drool-worthy houses.
 The path is peaceful and wide enough to fit two strollers.
 The trail is FREE, but if you're feeling a bit sweaty after your walk, the pool charges $5 for a Nassau County child; $7 for a resident adult with a county-issued Leisure Pass, and $11/$16 for nonresidents.

 Inwood Park might be small by Long Island standards, but it packs a lot into its 16 acres.
 Stroll along the jogging trail, and there is plenty to look at.
 From views of the water to various sports being played on the fields.
 There is also a playground if you've brought along any older siblings.
 A seasonal roller rink runs from April through November.
 Picnic areas are also available to stop and have some lunch or feed the baby.